MichellevndW/habit_tracker_IU/README.md

 * Modular testing of the habit tracker was performed during development
 * Main functions are tested utilizing pytest
+    * Please view comments in test_habit_tracker for details about tests performed
 * To run the tests:

 ```